ArmandoBarsante/ArmandoBarsante.github.io/index.md

 title: Welcome
 ---

-I am a scientist in the [Marine Turtle Research and Conservation Group](https://marineturtleresearch.com) with over two decades of experience in sea turtle conservation projects across Brazil and the United States.
+Scientist in the [Marine Turtle Research and Conservation Group](https://marineturtleresearch.com) with 20+ years of sea turtle conservation experience in Brazil and the United States.

 I offer specialized services in: